lentalex627/sitecore-marketplace-table/grid-composer/GRID_COMPOSER_README.md

 ### "Invalid table data structure"
 - Existing field data may be corrupted or in wrong format
-- TableForge will create a new empty table automatically
+- Grid Composer will create a new empty table automatically
 - Check data validation logic in `lib/types/table.ts`

 ### Changes not saving